Adrienne L. McLean

 Work in Progress:

-Movie Star Looks: Makeup and Hair in the Studio Era (contracted to Rutgers University Press).
+Movie Star Looks: Makeup and Hair in Hollywood Cinema (contracted to Rutgers University Press).

 Selected Articles and Book Chapters: